 - Find out if adjusting the number of hours will require a change in the caregiver(s) assigned to you.

 The size, composition, ownership and business models of home care agencies vary widely.
 Generally, these businesses operate under two models: franchise or independent ownership.
 Each has pros and cons.

-Franchised agencies often have a more widely recognized reputation due to established marketing plans, and franchisees may rely on the franchisor for policy and procedure decisions, pricing recommendations, and staff training programs.
+Franchised agencies often have a more widely recognized reputation due to established marketing and advertising plans, and franchisees may rely on the franchisor for policy and procedure decisions, pricing recommendations, and staff training programs.
 Alternatively, independent operators establish their own policies and procedures, pricing structure, and training processes.

 Ask how long the agency has been providing care in your community.
 Your final decision relies heavily on the contact you have with a company’s employees and your overall impression of how the business operates.